celinewmk/dbscan-clustering-prolog/README.md

 points having label C. Finally, the points in B are inserted into the ClusterList.

-From CSI2520 (Programming Paradigms) Course
+From CSI2520 (Programming Paradigms) Course - Prolog Project